 - In Summer/Autumn 2016 the existing meadows were scythed, as late as possible.
 Some areas were prepared for perennials or grass path.
 The haystacks were left on the meadows for wildlife.

 - In March 2017, Council staff rotavated the annual beds - there was a lot of grass and regrowth.
 Volunteers then cleaned by digging two of them at least twice (lots of re-growth), hoed and raked them on the day of sowing.
-Two, which had (Classic or Contrasting mix for two years) were allowed to re-grow after the rotavating (without extra digging) and we will consider spot weeding and also sowing any bare patches.
+Two, which had (Classic or Contrasting mix for two years) were allowed to re-grow after the rotavating (without extra digging) and we have spot weeded a bit but didn't sow any bare patches.

 - Two (nearest the gate) were (broadcast) sown with Patriotic mix and two with Velvet, both mixed with sand.
 In August 2017, we prefer the Patriotic mix.

 In early Spring 2017, we sowed one bed with a perennial seed mix (Golden Summer from Pictorial Meadows).
 This is an experiment and, if it goes well, we might try further perennial mixes in other areas - they are more sustainable than using annuals every year.
 We cropped down the whole area once before flowering and half the area later in the year (it seemed a pity to lose the flowers), which (as advised) did improve the sward.
 We had very few weeds.
 We didn't find any yellow yarrow - it was 'just' the native white.
 Lots of annual flowers, which we weeded out not realising they were in the mix; quite a few flowers in the mix that haven't grown or flowered (yet) and some not listed.
 But it looks nice.

 Meadow in summer 2016: